st peter's basilica vatican

 So, whilst you don’t need St Peter’s Basilica tickets, the Omnia Card and Roma Pass are indeed useful as they will help you get to the Vatican and St Peters Basilica free of charge!

-As said before, the Rome Tourist Card is a good way to skip Basilica's queue.
+As said before, the Rome Tourist Card (check price here) is a good way to skip Basilica's queue.

 st peter's basilica vatican garden